 Wasantha Mudalige further remanded

-Inter-University Students’ Federation (IUSF) Convenor Wasantha Mudalige has been further remanded until tomorrow (Dec.
-13) by Colombo Magistrate’s Court until the Attorney General’s instructions are received.
+The Inter-University Students’ Federation (IUSF) convenor Wasantha Mudalige has been further remanded until January 17, 2023.

+The Terrorism Investigation Division (TID) was meanwhile directed to submit a summary of the evidence compiled against the suspect to the court on that day.

-The order has been issued by the Colombo Additional Magistrate Tharanga Mahawatta, after Wasantha Mudalige who is currently detained under the Prevention of Terrorism Act was produced before the court this morning (Dec.
-12), according to Ada Derana reporter.
+Mudalige, who was taken into custody under the provisions of the Prevention of Terrorism Act (PTA), was produced before the Colombo Magistrate’s Court today.